 A brief message from Key Medium’s Founder:

 “I support the demand for reparations and the implementation of a tangible anti-racist set of policies on the local, state, and national level–and will help how I can to advocate for tangible change and amplify movements to that end.
-As a fellow human who has faced racism and Islamophobia for my Arabian and Muslim background, even though I am an American-born citizen, I can relate a little to the oppression and racism many Black Americans face for so long.
+As someone who has faced racism and Islamophobia for my Arabian and Muslim background, even though I am an American-born citizen, I can somewhat relate to the oppression and racism many Black Americans face for so long.
 My Father, a practicing Shi’ite Muslim, escaped execution by the Saddam regime, which persecuted all opposed to him, especially Shi’ite Muslims.
-The ongoing Global Shi’a Diaspora, where my family was violently persecuted for their beliefs, has unfortunately been ongoing for over 1,400 years.
-My lived experiences and background enable me to empathize with all oppressed peoples around the world.
-Some racists violently murdered my favorite cousin, Ali, and his father in Baghdad because he was a Shi’a living in a Sunni Muslim neighborhood.
+The ongoing Global Shi’a Diaspora, where my ancestors and family were violently persecuted for their beliefs, has unfortunately been ongoing for over 1,400 years.
+My lived experiences and unique background enable me to empathize with all oppressed peoples around the world.
+Some racists violently murdered my favorite cousin, Ali, and his father in Baghdad…simply because he was a Shi’a living in a Sunni Muslim neighborhood.
 The murderers are walking around freely thanks to the Iraqi government’s corruption–like our government in America–also needs systemic reform and greater accountability and transparency.
-These are just a few personal instances of oppression we face as a society with our divided and degraded social fabric.
+These are just a few personal instances of oppression tied to the reality we face as a society with our divided and degraded social fabric.
 Millions of people continue to face these issues, and sectarianism is a form of racism.
-While people are entitled to their beliefs and opinions, it is not acceptable that racism exists in governance, especially, and we need to do more to hold politicians and leaders accountable.
-That said, I maintain an optimistic view on positive change on a societal-wide scale that is underway–towards racial equity and improved social cohesion.
+While people are entitled to their beliefs and opinions, it is not acceptable that racism and hate crimes exists in governance, especially, and we need to do more to hold politicians and leaders accountable.
+That said, I maintain an optimistic view on positive trasnformation and change on a societal-wide scale is underway–towards increased racial equity and improved social cohesion.
 It may take perhaps generations, but I strongly believe that humanity will prevail through our collective action and efforts.”Ali Jaffar, Founder